Roboteurs/rbx1-software/README.md

 [![N|Roboteurs](https://cdn.shopify.com/s/files/1/0742/2899/files/logosmall.png?575371702457707276
 )](https://www.roboteurs.com)

 The RXB1 is a 6 axis remix of the famous Thor robot.
-This robot can be driven by a number of diffrent method.
+This robot can be driven by a number of different method.
 Using the SlushEngine this robot can be driven with a purley Python implementation.
-This makes it simple to understand how the robot is working and makes it easy for enginnergs and students to make changes to.
+This makes it simple to understand how the robot is working and makes it easy for engineers and students to make changes to.
 *It should be noted that at the moment this software is still under a lot of development.
 It is working but the software will undergo a lot of changes.
 # Installation
 To install this software all you need to do is clone the directory somewhere.
 This software does require the Slush library and Inputs